Gross Pay and Net Pay | What’s the Difference?

 What is Gross Pay?

-Calculating Gross pay
+Gross pay matters because:

 Let’s take an example if you earn £7000 per month.
 It means that there are 12 pay periods as 12 times your employer will pay £7000 to you in a year.
 In this way, your annual gross pay would be £7000 x 12= £ 84,000.
 Like this, you can use this method to calculate your hourly, daily, weekly or monthly rate.